akshayreddykotha/akshayreddykotha.github.io/_posts/2020-08-07-chipotle-item-analysis.md

 * Chicken Bowl, Chicken Burrito, Steak Burrito, Steak Bowl get us the most revenue.
-* Chips and Guacamole is the most ordered as well as revenue generating sides
+* Chips and Guacamole is the most ordered as well as revenue-generating sides

 ### List of all the items where customization was possible